KTH/devops-course/contributions/feedback/streuli-mqnguyen/README.md

 ## Description

-I would like to submit feedback for [#2423](https://github.com/KTH/devops-course/pull/2423)
+We would like to submit feedback for [#2423](https://github.com/KTH/devops-course/pull/2423)